joshbeckman/andjosh.github.io/_posts/2020-05-06-qualities-of-a-smooth-queueing-system.md

 ### Exception Handling

 __Whitelist exceptions to discard or retry__ instead of taking a blacklisting approach.
 Many queue systems will make it equally easy to take a whielisting or a blacklisting approach to the problem of retrying or discarding exceptions.
 You should definitely take a whitelisting approach, to remove any unexpected retries or discards.
+For example, you probably want to retry any jobs that are calling external APIs and receive a server error.
+Or you will probably want to discard jobs that deal with notifying users of a record that has been destroyed since the job was originally enqueued.

+__Retry jobs with jitter__.
+When retrying a job, _always_ add a variable delay (jitter) in between attempts.
+This eliminates a whole class of problems introduced by jobs of the same type or concern hitting a service in concert.
+Even if you don't think this will be an issue internally, your external services will perform better if you treat them better.

 __Configure a dedicated failure queue for each queue.__ This allows your team or your queueing system to handle these failures (after retry and discard logic has been applied) separately.
 This is important once you have thousands of jobs flowing through your queues, as failures of different priority will necessitate different attention.
 If you're operating at a lower rate, you can maintain a single failure queue until the volume necessitates it, as we did.